edwardvmills/NURBSlib_EVM/Tutorial 0.02 ControlGrid44 and CubicSurface44 - page 05.md

 ####-25-

-In the model tree, select the ControlPoly4 objects in the control we created them (CTRL-LEFTCLICK).
+In the model tree, select the ControlPoly4 objects in the same order we created them (CTRL-LEFTCLICKs).
 You should see them get selected in the following order:
 * front
 * right
 * back